Make a Docker (container) image the easy way: using a base image

 • An operating system

-• Accessory software like Java, Python and/or R, with various libraries installed (usually)
+• Accessory software like Java, Python and/or R, with dependent libraries installed (usually)

 How do I build a Docker without knowing a lot about system configuration?

 When you get a new laptop, it already has an operating system and software preinstalled.
 You can add more by copying programs (i.e., java JAR files), or installing them (if they have to be compiled in place - i.e., Samtools).
-When you build a Docker, you can start with a base image that has some of what you want and add anything else that you need.
+Similarly, when you build a Docker you can start with a base image that has some of what you want and add anything else that you need.

 No really, how do I build it?
 How do I install things on a machine that doesn't exist?

 That's where the Dockerfile comes in.
-The Dockerfile is a recipe for building the Docker that outlines every step a system administrator takes to install and configure this virtual laptop.
+The Dockerfile is a recipe for building the Docker that outlines every step that your Docker program follows to build and run your Docker container.

 Enough talk -- let's make a Docker!